GreenArrow Email Software Documentation

 apt-get -y install curl apt-transport-https gnupg

-AlmaLinux 9 & Rocky Linux 9 repositories
+AlmaLinux 9 and Rocky Linux 9 - EPEL and CRB

 In AlmaLinux 9 and Rocky Linux 9, enable CRB (formerly PowerTools) and EPEL repositories: